Why backup your iPhone?

 Find out how to back up iPhone to an external hard drive.

-iCloud backups are great for several reasons: all your iPhone backup data is stored in the cloud, rather than on your computer, so you don't take up valuable space; and you can then access your backup data from anywhere with Wi-Fi (as long as you know your Apple ID and password, of course!).
+iCloud backups store your iPhone data in the cloud, saving computer space and enabling access from anywhere with internet access, provided you have your Apple ID.
 You can even set up automatic iCloud backups for whenever your iPhone is connected to power, locked and on Wi-Fi - so you don't have to worry about doing it manually.

 The downsides here are that you only get 5GB of free iCloud storage space.
 If you need more, you'll have to pay for it.
 It is also worth noting that iCloud backups do not contain your music, playlists and other audio / video content, and you can't access iCloud backups to selectively copy out specific songs, messages etc.